Knicks vs. Nets prediction, odds, line, spread: 2022 NBA picks, March 13 best bets from model on 74-47 run

 Why the Knicks can cowl

-The Knicks are within the high 5 of the NBA in discipline objective proportion allowed at 44.four p.c, and opponents are taking pictures solely 51.9 p.c on two-point makes an attempt in opposition to New York.
+The Knicks are within the prime 5 of the NBA in area objective proportion allowed at 44.four p.c, and opponents are taking pictures solely 51.9 p.c on two-point makes an attempt in opposition to New York.
 The Knicks are additionally above-average in 3-point protection, holding opponents to 34.5 p.c.
-New York is great on the defensive glass, securing 73.6 p.c of missed pictures from opponents, and the Knicks are within the high 4 of the NBA in second-chance factors allowed (12.2 per sport) and factors allowed within the paint (43.2 per sport).
+New York is superb on the defensive glass, securing 73.6 p.c of missed pictures from opponents, and the Knicks are within the prime 4 of the NBA in second-chance factors allowed (12.2 per sport) and factors allowed within the paint (43.2 per sport).

 Why the Nets can cowl

 Brooklyn’s offense is superior to New York’s offense.
-The Nets are scoring practically 1.12 factors per possession this season, soundly above the NBA common, and the Knicks rank No. 24 within the league in offensive effectivity.
-Brooklyn is within the high six of the NBA in discipline objective proportion (46.9 p.c) and free throw proportion (79.9 p.c), with New York rating No. 27 in discipline objective proportion and No. 29 in two-point proportion.
+The Nets are scoring almost 1.12 factors per possession this season, soundly above the NBA common, and the Knicks rank No. 24 within the league in offensive effectivity.
+Brooklyn is within the prime six of the NBA in area objective proportion (46.9 p.c) and free throw proportion (79.9 p.c), with New York rating No. 27 in area objective proportion and No. 29 in two-point proportion.
 No workforce averages fewer assists per sport than the Knicks, whereas the Nets are above-average in producing 24.9 assists per sport.

-Brooklyn can also be above-average on the offensive glass, securing 27.four p.c of missed pictures and the Nets are within the high 10 of the NBA in quick break factors per sport (13.0).
+Brooklyn can also be above-average on the offensive glass, securing 27.four p.c of missed pictures and the Nets are within the prime 10 of the NBA in quick break factors per sport (13.0).
 From there, the Knicks are No. 25 in quick break factors and dead-last within the NBA in factors within the paint per sport.
-Brooklyn is within the high 10 of the league in discipline objective proportion and 3-point proportion allowed on protection.
+Brooklyn is within the prime 10 of the league in area objective proportion and 3-point proportion allowed on protection.

-SportsLine’s mannequin is leaning below on the purpose complete, projecting the groups to mix for 217 factors.
-The mannequin additionally says one aspect of the unfold hits in nicely over 50 p.c of simulations.
+SportsLine’s mannequin is leaning underneath on the purpose complete, projecting the groups to mix for 217 factors.
+The mannequin additionally says one aspect of the unfold hits in effectively over 50 p.c of simulations.
 You can only see the model’s Knicks vs. Nets pick at SportsLine.